Recent Study: Chicago Ranks Eighth-Worst for Drivers Claims

 The city of Chicago offers it's citizens only a handful of options for commuting within the city including public transport, walking, driving or carpooling.
 A majority of the public prefers to drive their own cars.
 For those who drive their own cars, it might not be very surprising to know that Chicago has been ranked the eighth-worst city for drivers.

 Another study conducted by the Texas A&M Transportation Institute has claimed that last year automobile drivers in Chicago have spent an extra 61 hours on road mainly due to congested roads causing gridlock, construction zones obstructing traffic and collisions that hold up the traffic movement for a long time.
-In this post, our Chicago car wreck lawyers will discuss these statistics:
+In this post, our Matt Willens car wreck lawyer will discuss these statistics:

 What the study found